Patients having a CT examination

 How long will my scan take?

 The scan itself will take between 10 and 15 minutes, depending on how difficult the examination is.
-Generally you should expect to be in the department for about one to two hours.
+Generally you can expect to be in the department for about 1 to 2 hours.

 What will happen after my scan?